-Education: BA in English and History from University of Mary Hardin-Baylor; MA applications in progress.
+Education: BA in English and History from University of Mary Hardin-Baylor

 Family: one spouse (Scott) and one dog (Gideon).
 4 siblings, two parents, eight nieces and nephews.

-Musicians that move me: blink-182, AVA, Josh Garrels, The Brilliance, Gungor, Relient K, The Classic Crime, Memphis May Fire, Boxcar Racer, Megosh
+Musicians that move me: blink-182, AVA, Mayday Parade, Gungor, Relient K, The Classic Crime, Memphis May Fire, Boxcar Racer, Megosh

 Authors that capture me: Neil Gaiman, J.K.
-Rowling, Flannery O’Connor, Walker Percy, Mary Shelley, Jhumpa Lahiri
+Rowling, Flannery O’Connor, Walker Percy, Mary Shelley, Jhumpa Lahiri, James Baldwin

 Books I’ll reread a million times before I die: Harry Potter series, American Gods, Frankenstein